Know when you’re experiencing Imposter Syndrome, so you can deal with it faster.

 When is it Imposter Syndrome?

 The key characteristics of Imposter Syndrome are the fear of being ‘found out’ as an intellectual fake, phoney or fraud due to an ongoing belief that you’re not as smart, capable, qualified, talented or competent as others believe you to be.

 People with Imposter Syndrome truly believe they’re not worthy of their success or accomplishments despite the evidence of their hard work.

 It stems from deeply rooted self limiting beliefs that leave us questioning ourselves, our identities and if we ‘belong’ or ‘deserve’ success.
 We make a lot of ‘I’ based statements: I am not worthy, I am not good enough, I will never be able to perform like that other person.
-We tend to internalize anything perceived as negative even if there is evidence of environmental or social factors and we feel shame at even the smallest mistake.
+We tend to internalize anything perceived as negative even if there is evidence of environmental, societal or social factors and we feel shame at even the smallest mistake.
 That is because those experiencing Imposter Syndrome have different views on what it means to be competent.
 We set incredibly high standards for ourselves, anything less than perfect is often considered not good enough and we can fall into self sabotaging cycles that have consequences on performance, mental and physical health.

 Evaluate yourself in the moment

 When a triggering situation causes your fight, flight, freeze or fawn response to activate, use the descriptions above to assess whether you’re feeling a certain type of Fear, standalone Self Doubt, or Imposter Syndrome.